Omiadze/Cv-App/README.md

-# React CV Builder
+# CV Builder

-This is a React project aimed at building a CV (Curriculum Vitae) where users can input their personal information, educational experience, and work experience.
+This is a React project aimed at building a CV where users can input their personal information, educational experience, and work experience.
 It utilizes React components and state management for dynamic rendering and user interaction.

 ## Project Overview